GekkaSaori/DPB4B/README.md

 2. Q: License of the project?

    A: GPL3.0 for the sorce code, and CC3.0 BY-NC-SA for the compiled files.
-However, the pictures from Pixiv.net may have their own licenses.
+However, the pictures from *Pixiv.net* may have their own licenses.

 3. Q: How to contribute?

-   A: Because my code is not so well, you can indent the code by using `latexindent` tools that has been included in common distributions of LaTeX first.
+   A: Because my coding-style is not so good, you can indent the code by using `latexindent` tools that has been included in common distributions of LaTeX first.
 Then please modify the documents freely.

 4. Q: Why I get Errors/Warnings from LuaLaTeX when I try to compile the file?